The Mellinger Farm

 The Mellinger Farm, located 8 miles northwest of Wooster, OH, is a recent addition to the OSU-OARDC system.
 The 324 acre farm, established about 200 years ago by Wayne County pioneer Benedict Mellinger, was donated in 2002 by Patricia Miller Quinby and the estate of her late sister, Virginia Miller Reed, both descendants of Mellinger.
-(Learn more about the land’s history.)
+You can learn more about the land's history here.
 The Killbuck Land Trust holds a conservation easement that ensures the Farm will remain in agricultural use.
 Full ownership of the Mellinger Farm was transferred to OSU in 2009, and an advisory committee led by AMP is planning the farm’s development as a showcase of sustainable agriculture research and practice.

 Mellinger Farm is currently in transition to an organic farm.
 Woodlyn Acres Farm, LLC., of Dalton, OH, is working in cooperation with OSU-OARDC to complete the transition.
 Chemical fertilizers are being replaced with animal manures, legume crops and cover crops, mined soil amendments such as gypsum, and carefully planned crop rotations to manage fertility.
 Some fertilizers are applied by sprayer to the crop leaves with fish-based emulsion to aid absorption.
 Weeds are managed by tillage and planned competition with crops.
 Crop choices along with their rotation are used to manage pests and diseases.